rodolfobrandao95/ETL/README.md

     }
 ]
 ```
-> The illustrated JSON above is about the city of Brasília, from 01/01/2019.
+> The illustrated JSON above represents the response we get from the API.
+The information shown is about the city of Brasília, from 01/01/2019.

-The given URI enables requests by two params: __date__ (YYYYMM) and __IBGE code__ (state code + city code), which can be obtained from the .csv file contained in this project.
+The given URI enables requests by passing two paramameters: __mesAno__ (YYYYMM) and __codigoIbge__ (state code concatenated with city code), which can be obtained from the provided file _municipios_IBGE.csv_.